Welcome, Adobe writers. If you’re new to the GitHub workflow, see these articles:

 In GitHub Desktop, click Fetch Origin to pull the files down from the server to your hard drive.

 Open the Markdown files in your editor of choice, and save the Markdown files.
 Any changes you make to the cloned files are listed in GitHub Desktop.

 You only need to clone a repo one time.
 However, before you go back to work on your local clone, make sure that you “fetch” content from the server sync your local files with the server files.

-If you need rights to merge pull requests or perform related tasks in your repo, contact the lead writer or the SSE team.
+If you need rights to merge pull requests or perform related tasks in your repo, contact the lead writer or Bob.

 Each repo on AdobeDocs should have both an Enterprise version available only to Adobe users and a public mirror for anyone outside the company.
 Keep in mind that notification settings for these two Git areas (